SumUp vs Square: We Compare Prices and Services

 Here’s what we looked at:

-• Hardware: we looked at each card machine size, weight, and portability, and assessed its connectivity, its interface, receipt printing, and battery life.
+• Hardware: we looked at the size, weight, and portability, of the card machines they offer, and assessed their connectivity, interface, receipt printing, and battery life.

-• Software: we tallied up how many payment types each card machine accepted, looked at payout times, reporting and security features, EPOS functionality, and what systems it integrated with.
+• Software: we tallied up how many payment types and methods each provider accepts, looked at payout times, reporting and security features, EPOS functionality, and what systems it integrates with.

-• Pricing: we compared monthly fees, card machine costs, transaction fees and contract lengths against the features of each card reader, to determine the value for money of each.
+• Pricing: we compared monthly fees, card machine costs, transaction fees and contract lengths against the features of each payment services provider, to determine the value for money of each.

-• Ease of use: We had several different average users test each card machine to see how intuitive each one was to use, and how quickly everyday tasks could be complete.
+• Ease of use: we had several different average users test each card machine and payment processing system to see how intuitive each one was to use, and how quickly everyday tasks could be completed.

-• Help and support: we assessed card machines providers based on how many different support they offered, and how available and responsive the support team was.
+• Help and support: we assessed providers based on how many different channels of support they offered, and how available and responsive the support team was.

-We then gave each card machine an overall score based on how well they fared in the above assessment categories.
+We then gave each provider an overall score based on how well they faired in the above assessment categories.

 SumUp and Square both also offer EPOS systems and online store builders, and we use a slightly different testing methodology for those services.
 If you want to know more, head to the methodology section in our best EPOS systems page, and the methodology section in our best ecommerce platforms page.